GRIS-UdeM/ManuelGRIS/sources/spatgris-man-en.md

 especially in DOME mode.
 You simply have to change the Speaker Setup from one location to the next.

-Here\'s an example of a piece designed for a 16-Speaker Setup (on the left), presented on an entirely different 24-speaker system (right), simply by switching from one system to the other.
+Here's an example of a piece designed for a 16-Speaker Setup (on the left), presented on an entirely different 24-speaker system (right), simply by switching from one system to the other.